 Expulsions and Suspensions

-While it is not the intent of Dunwoody Tennis to suggest that there will or could be problems, the mission and integrity of the program is foremost in our minds.
 Suspensions have been identified where appropriate in this document.
 The Coach and Athletic Director will evaluate all situations.
 Fairness to all is the objective: use your common sense in all situations.

 Automatic suspensions will result for the following offenses:

-Any player with a grade of less than a 74% will face tutorial study table until the grade is improved.
+Any player with a grade of less than a 74% must attned tutorial until the grade is improved.
 Failure to participate in tutorial time can result in suspension from team practices and/or competitions until the grade improves.

 Any player who skips school.